Individual Chocolate Soufflés

 - These have a delicious, deep chocolate intensity.
 Sometimes souffles are more fluff than flavor.
 The key is to have at least an ounce of chocolate per serving.

-- A soufflé is such a light and airy dessert and extremely impressive as it puffs up in the oven.
+- A soufflé is such a light, airy dessert that is extremely impressive as it puffs up in the oven.

 - This recipe for Individual Chocolate Soufflés gives an option to freeze.
-So you can pop these in the oven as you’re finishing up dinner, since it’s not really practical for the dinner host or hostess to have to whip up the dessert while the guests wait.
+This allows you to pop your frozen souffles in the oven as you’re finishing up dinner, since it’s not practical for the dinner host or hostess to whip up the dessert while the guests wait.

 Expert Tips